-Although we recently faced Landorus in his Incarnate forme, there are some key differences for this Raid.
-Fortunately, we here at iMore have everything you need to know to beat this Raid and walk away with your very own Therian forme Landorus, and be sure to check out our Best Pokémon Go Accessories, so you can be fully equipped for your Pokémon Journey!
+Therian forme Landorus is returning to Legendary raids in Pokémon Go.
+Fortunately, we here at iMore have everything you need to know to win this fight and add Therian forme Landorus to your roster.
+And be sure to check out our Best Pokémon Go Accessories, so you can be fully equipped for your Pokémon Journey!

 Introduced in the Gen V games Pokémon Black and Pokémon White, the Forces of Nature are a Legendary Trio.
 Fans have also called them the Legendary Genies, the Kami Trio, and the Cloud Trio.
 They include Tornadus: the Cyclone Pokémon, Thundurus: the Bolt Strike Pokémon, and Landorus: the Abundance Pokémon.
 Landorus, the strongest of the three, was said to have stopped the other two from wreaking destruction across the Unova Region.
 In more recent times, the Mythical Pokémon, Meloetta was able to calm all three of the Forces of Nature to save the Unova Region from their destructive powers.

 The Forces of Nature are also some of the select few Pokémon with multiple Formes.
 Normally seen in their Incarnate forms where they resemble genies, they can also take on a Therian forme where they resemble a bird, a dragon, and a large cat.
-The Therian formes of the Forces of Nature have started appearing in Pokémon Go with the Season of Legends.
 Guides for the other Forces of Nature and the Therian formes can be found here:

 - To prep for Incarnate forme Tornadus, check out our Tornadus Incarnate Raid Guide.